gindenburg/followermaze/blog.md

 - refactored the code.
 - added unit tests for all the significant units.
 - tested with the test suite. fixed a few bugs.
+- commented all the code and did some final refactoring.

 25.06.2014
 - back on the project. was busy for a few days.